Perinatal Book Reviews

 Rhea Dempsey's Birth with Confidence

 My next favourite!
 Rhea empowers women to approach birth informed and resilient.
 She explores the impact of fear, pain, and the medical system on birth outcomes, introducing the concept of 'pain with purpose.'
-Dempsey encourages preparation, support, and confidence to reclaim birth as a powerful experience, and likens it to many other big life experiences - writing a PHD, acting on stage, completing an intense physical event
+Rhea encourages preparation, support, and confidence to reclaim birth as a powerful experience, and likens it to many other big life experiences - writing a PHD, acting on stage, completing an intense physical event.

 Rhea Dempsey's Beyond the Birth Plan

-A follow-on from Birth with Confidence, Dempsey examines the gap between birth expectations and real-life experiences.
+A follow-on from Birth with Confidence, Rhea examines the gap between birth expectations and real-life experiences.
 She highlights how emotional preparation, care models, and support systems influence outcomes.
 Dempsey encourages women to build emotional resilience, understand birth terrain, and develop flexible, informed plans to navigate the unpredictability of childbirth with strength.

 Join one of Rhea Dempsey’s birth preparation workshops here